-Type of offence Warning (Penalty 1) Loss of marks (Aggregation Still Permitted) (Penalties 2 - 4) Loss of aggregation or certification opportunity (Penalties 5 - 9) Introduction of unauthorised material into the examination room, for example: Own blank paper used for rough work used for final answers Calculators, dictionaries (when prohibited) not used used or attempted to use Bringing into the exam room notes in the wrong format or prohibited annotations notes/annotations go beyond what is permitted but do not give an advantage notes/annotations are relevant and give an unfair advantage notes/annotations introduced in a deliberate attempt to gain an advantage Notes, study guides and personal organisers notes irrelevant to subject notes relevant to subject notes relevant to subject and evidence of use Mobile phone or other similar electronic devices (including iPod, MP3/4 player, Smartphone, Smartwatch, digital or analogue watch) not in the candidate's possession but makes a noise in the examination room in the candidate's possession but no evidence of being used by the candidate in the candidate's possession and evidence of it being used by the candidate Standard penalties: warning; loss of marks gained for a section; loss of all the marks gained for a component; loss of all the marks gained for a unit; disqualification from the unit; 6 disqualification from all units in one or more qualifications taken in the series; 7 disqualification from the whole qualification; 8 disqualification from all qualifications taken in that series; 9 barred from entering for examinations for a set period of time
+Туре of offence Warning (Penalty 1) Loss of marks (Aggregation Still Permitted) (Penalties 2 - 4) Loss of aggregation or certification opportunity (Penalties 5 - 9) mate duction of unauthorised rial into the examination room, kample: Own blank paper used for rough work used for final answers llators, dictionaries n prohibited) not used used or attempted to use ing into the exam room notes in the g format or prohibited annotations notes/annotations go beyond what is permitted but do not give an advantage notes/annotations are relevant and give an unfair advantage notes/annotations introduced in a deliberate attempt to gain an advantage Notes, study guides and personal organisers notes irrelevant to subject notes relevant to subject notes relevant to subject an evidence of use devices (including iPod, MP3/4 player, b not in the candidate's possession but makes a noise in the examination room in the candidate's possession but no evidence of being used by the candidate in the candidate's possession and evidence of it being used by the candidate Stand dard penalties: warning; loss of marks gained for a section; loss of all the marks gained for a component; loss of all the marks gained for a unit; disqualification from the unit; 6 disqualification from all units in one or more qualifications taken in the series; 7 disqualification from the whole qualification; 8 disqualification from all qualifications taken in that series; 9 barred from entering for examinations for a set period of time.

-Type of offence Warning (Penalty 1) Loss of marks (Aggregation Still Permitted) (Penalties 2 - 4) Loss of aggregation or certification opportunity (Penalties 5 - 9) Breaches of examination conditions A breach of the instructions or advice of an invigilator, supervisor, or the awarding body in relation to the examination rules and regulations minor non-compliance; e.g. sitting in a non-designated seat; continuing to write for a short period after being told to stop major non-compliance; e.g. refusing to move to designated seat; significant amount of writing after being told to stop repeated non-compliance Failing to abide by the conditions of supervision designed to maintain the security and integrity of the examinations deliberately breaking a timetable clash supervision arrangement; removing script from the examination room and with proof that the script has been tampered with; leaving examination room early so integrity is impaired Disruptive behaviour in the examination room or assessment session (including the use of offensive language) minor disruption lasting short time; calling out, causing noise, turning around repeated or prolonged disruption; unacceptably rude remarks; being removed from the room; taking another's possessions warnings ignored; provocative or aggravated behaviour; repeated or loud offensive comments; physical assault on staff or property
+Type of offence Warning (Penalty 1) Loss of marks (Aggregation Still Permitted) (Penalties 2 - 4) Loss of aggregation or certification opportunity (Penalties 5 - 9) Breaches of examination conditions A breach of the instructions or advice of an invigilator, supervisor, or the awarding body in relation to the examination rules and regulations minor non-compliance; e.g. sitting in a non-designated seat; continuing to write for a short period after being told to stop major non-compliance; e.g. refusing to move to designated seat; significant amount of writing after being told to stop repeated non-compliance Failing to abide by the conditions of supervision designed to maintain the security and integrity of the examinations leaving examination early (no loss of integrity); removing script from the examination room, but with proof that the script has not been impaired; breaching supervision (candidate unaware of regulations) script is safe; taking home deliberately breaking a timetable clash supervision arrangement; removing script from the examination room and with proof that the script has been tampered with; leaving examination room early so integrity is impaired Disruptive behaviour in the examination room or assessment session (including the use of offensive language) minor disruption lasting short time; calling out, causing noise, turning around repeated or prolonged disruption; unacceptably rude remarks; being removed from the room; taking another's possessions warnings ignored; provocative or aggravated behaviour; repeated or loud offensive comments; physical assault on staff or property